ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 characteristics and our findings may not always address your particular dataset.
 The last three sections of this chapter are on the anonymization of variables and datasets with particular characteristics that deserve special attention.
-Section 5.4 deals with for anonymizing geographical data, such as GPS coordinates, Section 5.5 discusses the anonymization of data with a hierarchical structure (household structure) and Section 5.6 describes the peculiarities of dealing with and releasing census microdata.
+The Section `Anonymization of geospatial variables <anon_methods.html#Anonymization of geospatial variables>`_ deals with for anonymizing geographical data, such as GPS coordinates, the Section `Anonymization of the quasi-identifier household size <anon_methods.html#Anonymization of the quasi-identifier household size>`_ discusses the anonymization of data with a hierarchical structure (household structure) and the Section `Special case: census data <anon_methods.html#Special case: census data>`_ describes the peculiarities of dealing with and releasing census microdata.

 To determine which anonymization methods are suitable for specific